3jesters/OpenTCG-Backend/src/modules/match/docs/business-rules.md

 1. **Deck Validation**
    - Both decks must be validated against tournament rules
    - Validation happens before match starts
-   - Invalid decks cancel the match
+   - Invalid decks cancel the match automatically (system cancellation)
+   - System cancellations mark match as CANCELLED but do not delete it from database

+2. **Match Cancellation**
+   - Players can manually cancel matches only when in `WAITING_FOR_PLAYERS` state
+   - When a match is cancelled in `WAITING_FOR_PLAYERS` state, it is permanently deleted from the database
+   - Only match participants (player1Id or player2Id) can cancel a match
+   - Cancellation endpoint: `DELETE /api/v1/matches/:matchId/cancel?playerId=:playerId`

 2. **Tournament Rules**
    - Match follows tournament format rules